Benefits of Black Tea, Who Knew?

 • Thearubigins

-Black tea has less caffeine than coffee (about a half less)
+Black tea has less caffeine than coffee (about half less)

 USDA National Nutrient Database for Standard Reference